 Another option is to install the Monitoring plugin.
-This plugin uses JavaMelody to produce comprehensive HTML reports about the state of your build server, including CPU and system load, average response time, and memory usage (see Figure 13-8).
+This plugin uses JavaMelody to produce comprehensive HTML reports about the state of your build server, including CPU and system load, average response time, and memory usage (see Figure 13.8, "The Jenkins Monitoring plugin").
 Once you have installed this plugin, you can access the JavaMelody graphs from the Manage Jenkins screen, using the "Monitoring of Jenkins/Jenkins master" or "Jenkins/Jenkins nodes" menu entries.